 So, we provide a home-like environment where our clients undergo medically-supervised cocaine detox.
 In our specialized and comfortable environment, each client is closely monitored to ensure their safety during the detox process.
-At Pathways Recovery, we know that detox can be hard and unpleasant enough, which is why we pride ourselves on a home-like feel that makes you feel comfortable and at ease during the detox process.
+At Pathways Recovery in Sacramento, we know that detox can be hard and unpleasant enough, which is why we pride ourselves on a home-like feel that makes you feel comfortable and at ease during the detox process.

 Detox symptoms are managed by medication that is prescribed by one of our licensed medical providers when you receive care at Pathways.
 We then supervise and monitor the response to the medication.
 Alongside our detox treatment medications, our clients are provided with vitamin and mineral supplements, amino acids, and highly nutritious meals during their stay to lessen the drug and alcohol withdrawal symptoms and to restore the body’s balance.

 Still Have Questions?
 Check Out Our FAQ’s